 Is your Salesforce Cloud compliant with data residency regulations?

-Salesforce platform has high-security standards, but recent changes in global data protection regulations have imposed restrictions in many countries around the world.
+The Salesforce platform has high-security standards, but recent and ongoing changes to global data protection regulations have imposed restrictions in many countries around the world.

-This is why such highly regulated businesses as healthcare, financial services and retail will especially need to review their Salesforce cloud data implementation strategy.
+This is why highly regulated industries such as healthcare, financial services, and retail will especially need to review their Salesforce cloud data implementation strategy.

-Are you covered with all necessary local compliance requirements since your initial set up?
+Do you have all the necessary local compliance requirements covered?
 Read this blog to discover why you may need additional software providers like InCountry to help your company with Salesforce data residency and data protection locally.